 For some, investing in cryptocurrency may be too risky and volatile for their taste.
 However, Bitcoin has had an average growth of over 100% per year for the past 12 years!
 In fact, if you would have invested $500 in Bitcoin five years ago, you’d have approximately $90,000 today.

 If you’re interested in getting into crypto, Coinbase is a great place to start.
 They’ll give you $10 in free Bitcoin when you buy or sell $100 or more in crypto.
 They also offer ways for you to earn up to $32 worth of crypto for free.

 4. Open a Roth IRA

-If you haven’t started saving for retirement, then you should seriously consider opening a Roth IRA.
-This is a retirement savings plan that allows you to contribute after-tax money to your account.
+If you haven’t started saving for retirement, you should seriously consider opening a Roth IRA.
+This retirement savings plan allows you to contribute after-tax money to your investment account.
 So eventually, when you reach retirement age, you can withdraw that money tax-free.

 However, there are a few things you’ll need to know before opening a Roth IRA.
-First of all, you should only open an IRA if you’re prepared to leave the money there.
+First of all, you should only open an individual retirement account (IRA) if you’re prepared to leave the money there.

 If you withdraw the money before you’re 59½, you’ll end up paying penalties.
 So if you think you’ll need to take your money out early, you should consider one of the other options on this list.

 If you’re looking for an unconventional way to invest your money, why not try starting an online business?
 Traditional brick-and-mortar businesses require a lot of capital to get up and running, but the same cannot be said for an online business.